teo/opencloud-helm/README2.md

 ### Prerequisites

-- Talos Kubernetes cluster up and running
+- Talos Linux cluster up and running
 - kubectl configured to access your cluster
 - Helm 3 installed